stefanoeb/eslint-action/README.md

 ## Usage

-### main.workflow
+### main.yml

-Add to your existing `main.workflow` file or create a new file named `.github/workflow/lint.yml` and copy over one of the examples below to your new workflow file
+Add to your existing `main.yml` file or create a new file named `.github/workflows/lint.yml` and copy over one of the examples below to your new workflow file

 This is the simplest example to get it running:
 ```yml